websanova/vue-auth/README.md

 ## Change Log

-### v2.0.x-beta
+### v2.2.x-beta

 Vue has been in such a volatile state, especially between versions and 1 and 2.
 There have been many breaking changes as well as [removing vue-resource as the officially recommended package](https://medium.com/the-vue-point/retiring-vue-resource-871a82880af4) for Vue.

 Because of all these changes and potential breaking changes the package has been changed to a much more driver centric model for "router", "resource" and "authentication" .
-Due to the nature of Vue and the current eco-system with Webpack, to avoid bloat this  means the drivers will need to be passed in manually.
+Due to the nature of Vue and the current eco-system with Webpack, to avoid bloat **this means the drivers will need to be passed in manually**.
+Check the install section for more info.

 We will see some ugly `require` code when including the plugin.
 But as a trade off it will reduce bloat and allow the plugin to much better support different versions of Vue as well as different "router", "resource" and "authentication" modules.